Moving to the U.S.

 - Have not been in contact with poultry or other birds while outside the States

-- If your bird will arrive at a "limited port of entry," call the port veterinarian at least three days in advance to make arrangements for inspection.
+If your bird will arrive at a "limited port of entry," call the port veterinarian at least three days in advance to arrange an inspection.

 Importing Dogs and Cats